syscrsh/status2/README.md

 # status2

-This is the "prettyfied" version of a small status Script I wrote a while ago and use pretty much on every networked Device I own.
+This is the "prettified" version of a small status Script I wrote a while ago and use pretty much on every networked Device I own.

 It just displays various things of the Machine it's executed on, like Ram & Disk usage, Temperatures etc.